ArmadOon/ArmadOon/README.md

 - 👀 I’m interested in ...
 Programming, Magic the gathering, DnD and other Nerd stuff :)

-- 🌱 I’m currently learning ...
-Java/Springboot...Javascript, Vue/Nuxt ...
-Plan to add Rust in future
+- 🌱 I’m currently working in Komerční banka ...
+Working with Java/Kotlin with Springboot in microservice enviroment

 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 - 🖥 My Setup is : M1 iMac, Macbook Pro.
-Im working in Webstorm/InteliJ
+Im working in InteliJ
 <!---
 ArmadOon/ArmadOon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.